ethering/basespace-help/_docs/articles/descriptive/basic-free-trial.md

 - **250 iCredits**—Promotional iCredits are valid for 30 days and can be used to pay for additional storage, compute, and third-party app fees.
 - **All BaseSpace Sequence Hub Apps**—Access to all BaseSpace Sequence Hub apps during the trial period.

+Free trial accounts may be upgraded to Professional or Enterprise subscription accounts.
+To learn more, please contact your sales representative.

 ##Basic accounts

-After the trial period ends, Free Trial accounts are converted to Basic tier accounts with limited storage and app access.
+After the trial period ends, accounts that have not upgraded to Professional or Enterprise subscriptions are automatically converted to Basic tier accounts with limited storage and app access.
+To ensure uninterrupted service, contact your sales representative about upgrading to a Professional or Enterprise subscription before your free trial ends.

 - **1 TB storage**—Basic accounts are limited to 1 TB storage.
 To increase your storage, contact your sales representative about upgrading to a Professional or Enterprise Account.
 	- All Basic accounts can perform instrument runs, download data, and delete data.